qixwang/mc-docs.zh-cn/articles/cosmos-db/manage-cassandra-with-resource-manager.md

                 "description": "The name for the Cassandra Keyspace" }
         },
-        "throughput": {
-            "type": "int",
-            "defaultValue": 400,
-            "minValue": 400,
-            "maxValue": 1000000,
-            "metadata": {
-                "description": "The throughput for the Cassandra Keyspace" }
-        },
         "table1Name": {
             "type": "string",
             "metadata": {
-                "description": "The name for first the Cassandra table" }
+                "description": "The name for the first Cassandra table" }
         },
         "table2Name": {
             "type": "string",
             "metadata": {
-                "description": "The name for second the Cassandra table" }
+                "description": "The name for the second Cassandra table" }
+        },
+        "throughput": {
+            "type": "int",
+            "defaultValue": 400,
+            "minValue": 400,
+            "maxValue": 1000000,
+            "metadata": {
+                "description": "The throughput for both Cassandra tables" }
         }
     },
     "variables": {